-Diversity and inclusion are core values at Loyola Law School.
-These commitments animate everything we do, from how we teach, to what our community looks like, to the difference we strive to make in the world.
+Diversity, equity, and inclusion are core values at LMU Loyola Law School.
+These commitments animate everything we do, from how we teach, to our welcoming community culture, to the progress we strive to make in the world.
 The study and practice of law involves not just understanding but being able to articulate divergent arguments.
-A variety of experience and worldviews is essential to this common endeavor.
-And we cannot engage the role of law in combating inequality without acknowledging and grappling with discrimination against marginalized groups.
+A variety of experiences and worldviews is essential to this common endeavor.
+And we cannot engage the role of law in challenging inequality without understanding and grappling with discrimination against marginalized groups—this helps to advance equity and inclusion within our own community.

 Our community reflects the amazing and pluralistic city we call home: Los Angeles.
 We have one of the most uniquely diverse student bodies in the nation: people of color, first-generation professionals, immigrants, students with disabilities, second career professionals, and people of gender and sexual diversity.
 Our students come from 331 different cities, 28 states, and 16 countries.
-Nearly half of our faculty are women, and people of color are well represented.
-Moreover, Loyola is proud that people of diverse identities are included at all levels of faculty and administrative leadership.
-Our Associate Dean for Graduate Programs & Strategic Initiatives, Associate Dean for Equity and Inclusion, Senior Assistant Dean for Admissions & Enrollment, Senior Assistant Dean for Student Services are all women of color, from a range of different backgrounds.
+Our faculty is similarly diverse based on race, gender, sexuality, immigration, disability and intersectional identities.
+Importantly, Loyola’s leadership team ensures that equity and inclusion concerns inform all institutional decisions.
+Our administration includes women of color, from a range of backgrounds who occupy executive management roles including the Associate Dean for Graduate Programs & Strategic Initiatives, Associate Dean for Equity and Inclusion, Senior Assistant Dean for Admissions & Enrollment, and Senior Assistant Dean for Student Services.

 Our First to Go program welcomes not only students but their families to participate in this journey.
 Almost half of our student groups are affinity groups.
-With our Student Bar Association, they host numerous events celebrating their unique experiences and perspectives, including our annual Diversity and Inclusion Week, and the Black Law Student Association and La Raza de Loyola Admitted Student Welcome Day.
-For Loyola, it is not just about diversity in numbers but celebrating the gift that our diverse community is on all levels.
+With our Student Bar Association, they host numerous events celebrating their unique experiences and perspectives, including our annual Diversity Week, and the Black Law Student Association and La Raza de Loyola Admitted Student Welcome Day.
+For Loyola, it is not just about studying the law’s interaction with marginalized groups.
+At LLS, diversity fosters multi-cultural exchange on all levels.